-Sunday 19 May 2019
+Sunday 17 May 2020

-Commencing at The Hahndorf Institute, the route follows the main road out of Hahndorf, crossing the Onkaparinga River before joining the official trail at Verdun.
-The trail winds through Bridgewater, following Cox Creek part of the way.
+The Pioneer Women’s Trail is approximately 26km long and mainly follows country roads, lane ways and bush tracks through a delightful section of the Adelaide Hills with historic homes, deciduous trees and native bushland.
+Commencing at Verdun, the trail winds through Bridgewater, following Cox Creek part of the way.
 After traversing beautiful Mt George Conservation Park the trail detours through Stirling, with its many coffee shops.
 It continues through Crafers and Cleland Conservation Park, before joining the Old Bullock Track, finally emerging to stunning city views and the descent to Beaumont House in Burnside.

 The full walk starts at 8.30am from the Hahndorf Institute.
 You can also choose to do a shorter walk by starting at three other points Bridgewater (19km, starting at 9.30am), Stirling (12km, starting at 11am) and Eagle on the Hill (6km, starting at 11.15am).